Ropelength Criticality: Curves, reach, curvature and thickness

+We must begin this paper with the lengthy and somewhat intricate reformulation of thickness outlined in the introduction.
+Proposition~\ref{prop:basics} achieves the goal of writing thickness as the minimum of a compact family of functions; Corollary~\ref{cor:ts-clarke} extends this to a family of thicknesses modeling stiff ropes.
+This allows us to use Clarke's theorem (Theorem~\ref{thm:Clarke}) to compute first variation of thickness in Section~\ref{subsec:dthi}.

-We consider generalized links, which may include arc components with constrained boundary points; our links are always $C^1$ but not necessarily~$C^2$.
+We consider generalized links, which may include arc components with constrained endpoints; our links are always $C^1$ but not necessarily~$C^2$.

-A \demph{$C^1$ curve}~$L$ will mean a compact $1$-dimensional $C^1$-submanifold with boundary embedded in~$\R^3$.
+A \demph{$C^1$ curve}~$L$ will mean a compact $1$--dimensional $C^1$ submanifold with boundary embedded in~$\R^3$.
 (For us, manifold will always mean manifold with boundary.)
 The curve~$L$ is thus a finite union of components, each a circle or an arc (compact interval).
-Our results are independent of orientation, but for convenience (especially in talking about derivatives) we fix an orientation on each component.
-The Euclidean metric on~$\R^3$ pulls back to give a Riemannian metric on~$L$; in particular at each point $x\in L$ we have (up to orientation) a unit tangent vector $T(x)$.
-The orientation induces a sign $\pm1$ on each endpoint $p\in \Deriv L$; we write $\veps T$ for the outward tangent vector.
+Our results are independent of orientation, but for convenience in taking derivatives we fix an orientation on each component.
+The Euclidean metric on~$\R^3$ pulls back to give a Riemannian metric on~$L$; we denote the positively oriented unit tangent vector at a point $x\in L$ by $T(x)$.
+The orientation induces a sign $\pm1$ on each endpoint $p\in \d L$ such that $\pm T(p)$ is the outward tangent vector.

 Each arc or circle component of length $\ell$ is of course isometric to $[0,\ell]$ or $\R/\ell\Z$, respectively.
-Writing $M$ for the disjoint union of these intervals or circles, the isometry $M\to L\subset\R^3$ is simply the arclength parametrization of~$L$; we implicitly identify $M$ with~$L$ and thus identify the arclength parametrization with the inclusion map $\gamma\colon L\hookrightarrow\R^3$.
-While $L$ inherits only a $C^1$ structure directly as a submanifold of~$\R^3$, it does have a natural $C^\infty$ structure: the standard $C^\infty$ structure on~$\R$ induces one on~$M$ and thus on~$L$ via the isometry.
+Writing $M$ for the disjoint union of these intervals or circles, the isometry $\gamma\co M\to L\subset\R^3$ is simply an arclength parametrization of~$L$, and we use it to implicitly identify $M$ with~$L$.

 All standard smoothness classes of functions on~$L$ are obtained via this identification.
-In particular, given a (vector-valued) function~$f$ on~$L$, at any $x\in L$ we write

-for the arclength derivative of~$f$ (if this exists).
-Thus a $C^1$ function~$f$ has a continuous derivative $f'$; for example $\gamma'(x)=T(x)$.
+In particular, given a (vector-valued) function~$f$ on~$L$, we write $f'(x)$ for the arclength derivative of~$f$ at any $x\in L$; for example $\gampr(x)=T(x)$.